 The judgement of the European Court ruled a case in which, with the publication of a Circular that affected public school teachers, a different salary scale had been implemented for new arrivals.
 Namely, new employees were to be paid 10% less than the teachers already in service at the time of publication of the Circular.

-As a result, two teachers entering the labour market at the time brought an action before the Irish Equality Court claiming that the scale was discriminatory given that it was based on the age.
+As a result, two teachers entering the labour market at the time brought an action before the Irish Equality Court claiming that the scale was discriminatory given that it was based on age.

-In this context, the EU Court of Justice ruled that the criterion taken into account when applying such a double scale was simply the date of entry of the employees and that the age was not a determining factor.
+In this context, the EU Court of Justice ruled that the criterion taken into account when applying such a double scale was simply the date of entry of the employees and that age was not a determining factor.
 The Court held therefore that the double salary scale was not discriminatory as it was not based on the age of the individuals but on their date of entry, which can in no case be regarded as a factor of discrimination.

 Judgment of the Supreme Court

-The Supreme Court’s ruling, on the other hand, occurred in a case in which, as an consequence of the approval of a new Collective Bargaining Agreement, a seniority supplement, which was contemplated in the prior CBA had been removed.
-As a result, an employee who had joined the company on a later date to said suppression, claimed the existence of a double salary scale based on the date of incorporation of each employee.
+The Supreme Court’s ruling, on the other hand, occurred in a case in which, as a consequence of the approval of a new Collective Bargaining Agreement, a seniority supplement, which was contemplated in the prior CBA had been removed.
+As a result, an employee who had joined the company on a later date to said suppression claimed the existence of a double salary scale based on the date of incorporation of each employee.

 The Court ruled that this salary scale was null, and void based on the uniform doctrine that vetoed the possibility of a collective agreement to establish wage differences between employees due to their entry date into the company exclusively.